 Atlantic Consumer Confidence

-Concerning job prospects over the next six months, the number of respondents expecting stability moved higher in April compared to the previous month.
-There are still the same number of respondents expressing optimism regarding the future of the job market as there are expressing pessimism.
+Concerning job prospects over the next six months, the number of respondents expressing uncertainty over the near future of job prospects moved higher in March compared to the previous month.
+There was about the same number of respondents expecting pessimism regarding the future of the job market while those expecting better conditions moved lower.

-Regarding expectations for their household budget over the next six months, the number of respondents expecting deterioration continued to rise in April.
-There was another decline in the number of respondents expressing optimism in the outlook of their household finances.
+Regarding expectations for their household budget over the next six months, the number of respondents expecting deterioration ticked slightly lower in March but remains historically elevated.
+The number of respondents expressing both uncertainty and stability regarding their household finances trended higher.

 Note: Based on 3-month moving averages.